Previous: `insts' File, Up: Database Configuration Files

 off

-(float, secs., default = ‘0’) The value is relative to the location indicated by loc.
-It is the point in the file where the FFT (or first FFT if there are more than one) is centered.
+is the point in the file where the FFT (or first FFT if there are more than

 default-tune